infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 );
 ```

+2. Export the component from _src/components/index.ts_

+3. Add a SelectField to our Profile screen so we can monitor our progress as we build it.

+We'll replace the existing skills field on the Profile screen.

+In _src/app/(app)/(tabs)/profile.tsx:_

+- Add a `SelectField` right below the existing skills `TextField`.
+- Copy over the labelTx to the corresponding `SelectField` prop

-2. Add New Props and Customize the TextField
+4. Add New Props and Customize the TextField

 Now, we can start modifying the code we added in the previous step to support multiple options as well as making the `TextField` look like a `SelectField`.